Ortus-Solutions/RabbitSDK/README.md

 }
 ```

-The callback method (whether a closure or in a CFC) receives two arguments:
+The `consumer` callback method (whether a closure or in a CFC) receives three arguments:

 * **message** - An instance of the `Message` CFC outlined below
+* **channel** - The RabbitSDK Channel instance.
+You can use this channel to query the queue, send additional messages, etc.
 * **log** - An instance of the LogBox logger from the consumer class, useful for debugging.

+The `error` callback method (whether a closure or in a CFC) receives four arguments:

+* **message** - An instance of the `Message` CFC outlined below
+* **channel** - The RabbitSDK Channel instance.
+You can use this channel to query the queue, send additional messages, etc.
+* **log** - An instance of the LogBox logger from the consumer class, useful for debugging.
+* **exception** = The excepton object that was thrown from the `consumer` method.

 The `startConsume()` method returns a `Channel` instance which you can use to stop the consumer later.
 When you start more than one consumer, a new channel is created for each one.
 Save the channel refernce so you can stop the consumer later.
 Closing the channel will also stop the consumer.